Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Application to Microbiome Data

 Figure~\ref{fig:app.NGLSS.network} shows the adjacency matrix of the overall graph selected by DGSS, together with a plot showing the commonly selected edges with the graph selected in \cite{Osborne2022}.
 OTUs are grouped based on their phylum (Firmicutes, Actinobacteria, Bacteroidetes, Proteobacteria, Fusobacteria, and TM7).
-Interestingly, even though \cite{Osborne2022} used a different Bayesian approach from our method, based on a latent Gaussian graphical model with separate variable selection priors for both covariate-dependent mean and covariate-independent precision, we found that a large number of edges in the overall graph selected by DGSS were also detected by their method (98 out of 271 edges).
+Interestingly, even though \cite{Osborne2022} used a different Bayesian approach from our method, based on a latent Gaussian graphical model with separate variable selection priors for both covariate-dependent mean and covariate-independent precision, we found substantial agreement in the selected edges.
+The overall graph sparsity is similar between the two approaches, with \cite{Osborne2022} reporting a sparsity level of $294/4005 \approx 7.34\%$ and our method yielding $271/4005 \approx 6.77\%$.
+Moreoever, a large number of edges in the overall graph selected by DGSS were also detected by their method (98 out of 271 edges).
 In particular, the common edges highlight the subnetwork formed by OTUs 1 - 26 within \textit{Firmicutes}, which appears to be the area consistently detected as having covariate-dependent edges for various cytokines.
 Jointly, these findings may imply the existence of a subnetwork within the \textit{Firmicutes} that is widely affected by cytokines.
 Additionally, the proposed method selects more inter-phylum edges compared to the model from \cite{Osborne2022}, which capture correlations among different OTUs across phyla, suggesting more complex latent effects of microbiome during pregnancy.

+In the Supplementary Materials, we provide additional details on the cytokines impacting edges selection and a sensitivity analysis of the covariate-level selection threshold $d_k$ for the DGSS method.
+The code to reproduce the results, along with a table documenting the cytokines impacting edges, is available on GitHub.